kobeisgood/arbetsprovWeKnowIT/README.md

-# Work test for WeKnowIt
+# Work test for We Know IT
 This task is based on a fictitious scenario where We Know IT will develop an app for a customer.
 The user should be able to search for a population of a certain city, as well as being able to search for a country and obtain the population of the largest cities for that country.
 This project was built using the [React Native](https://reactnative.dev/) framework with the [TypeScript](https://www.typescriptlang.org/) language, along with the developer tool [Expo](https://expo.dev/).